CiscoDevNet/cisco-ftdv/autoscale/azure/NGFWv6.6.0/README.md

 infrastructure provided by Azure (Logic App, Azure Functions, Load Balancers, Virtual Machine Scale Set.. etc.)

 Some of the key features of the FTDv Auto Scale for Azure implementation include:
-*	Completely automated FTDv instance registration and de-registered with FMC
+*	Completely automated FTDv instance registration and de-registration with FMC
 *	NAT policy, Access Policy, IP and Routes are automatically applied to scaled-out FTDv instance
 *	Support for Standard Load Balancers
 *	Supports FTDv deployment in Multi-availability zones